Fourth Circuit to Review West Virginia Dye Ban Injunction

 If a covered product is incorporated as a component of another product, the final product containing the component must be labeled.

 Connecticut is not the only state that will soon impose PFAS labeling requirements.
-Effective January 1, 2027, New Mexico will require labeling on all products containing intentionally added PFAS that are sold or distributed in the state.
-More information on New Mexico’s requirements can be found here.
+Effective January 1, 2027, New Mexico has proposed to require labeling on all products containing intentionally added PFAS that are sold or distributed in the state.
+More information on New Mexico’s proposed rule can be found here.

 Final PFAS Reporting Requirements Set in Minnesota